A massive explosion reveals a rare type of star never before seen outside the Milky Way

 France – Astronomers detected a sudden explosion coming from a rare object in a galaxy close to the Milky Way, and this event led them to find the first magnetar to be discovered outside our galaxy.

 Scientists believe the explosion must have been a rare giant flare erupting from a dead, highly magnetic star, a type of neutron star.
-It provides an opportunity to study an extremely rare event, and could help explain other types of unusual activity in the universe.
+It provides an opportunity to study an extremely rare event, and might help explain other types of unusual activity in the universe.

 Such giant flares found by scientists are so unusual that we have only seen three of them in our galaxy and in the nearby Large Magellanic Cloud in the past fifty years.
 They can be difficult to see from a distance because it is difficult to tell where they come from.